1–A QUICK START GUIDE TO READING TAROT

 Then put the cards away.

-Resist the urge to keep pulling cards until you feel better.
-Pulling repeatedly usually increases noise, anxiety, and self-justifying storytelling.
-If you feel that urge, pause and do one small thing instead: write a single sentence about what you think the card is asking of you, then return to life and let the reading breathe.
+If you feel the urge to pull again, pause and do one small thing instead: write a single sentence about what you think the card is asking of you, then return to life and let the reading breathe.

 WHAT YOU HAVE JUST LEARNED

-• using Tarot to “fix” situations that require patience, process, and lived experience
+• Using Tarot to “fix” situations that require patience, process, and lived experience

 Instead, this Quick Start places you on a healthier path.
 It teaches you to relate to Tarot as a conversation partner, not a judge issuing commands.
 You remain an active participant: you bring the question, you practice attention, you listen, and you decide what to do with what you learn.